tinyBigGAMES/JetInfero/README.md

 2. **Acquire a GGUF Model** 🧠
+   - Obtain a model from [Hugging Face](https://huggingface.co), such as [ Dolphin3.0-Llama3.1-8B-Q4_K_M-GGUF](https://huggingface.co/tinybiggames/Dolphin3.0-Llama3.1-8B-Q4_K_M-GGUF/resolve/main/dolphin3.0-llama3.1-8b-q4_k_m.gguf?download=true), a good general purpose model.
+You can download directly from our Hugging Face account.
+See the [model card](https://huggingface.co/tinybiggames/Dolphin3.0-Llama3.1-8B-Q4_K_M-GGUF) for more information.
-   - Obtain a model from [Hugging Face](https://huggingface.co), such as [ Dolphin3.0-Llama3.2-3B-Q8_0-GGUF](https://huggingface.co/tinybiggames/Dolphin3.0-Llama3.2-3B-Q8_0-GGUF/resolve/main/dolphin3.0-llama3.2-3b-q8_0.gguf?download=true).
-Save it to a directory accessible to your application (e.g., `C:/LLM/GGUF`) 💾.
+   - Save it to a directory accessible to your application (e.g., `C:/LLM/GGUF`) 💾.

 2. **Add JetInfero to Your Project** 🔨
    - Include the `JetInfero` unit in your Delphi project.